telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-filterrow.md

 ## Type of Editors

-The type of the actual editor, which is determined, created and inserted at runtime depends on the __DataType__ of the column.
+The type of the actual editor, which is determined, created and inserted at runtime, depends on the __DataType__ of the column.

 Here are the four different scenarios that you can get: